-Despite knowing which buildings they need to find, many new SCAD students do not know which bus to take, and find it difficult to discover routes, bus schedules, and understanding and using the layout.
+Despite knowing which buildings to go, many new SCAD students do not know which bus to take and find it difficult to discover routes, bus schedules, and understanding and using the layout.
+BeeLine app aims at addressing these issues through a simple layout and a user-centered approach that specifically involves SCAD students.

 User Interviews and Surveys